davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

     3: FLP
   </h1>
 </center>

+---

+TODO this chapter is currently structured around a misremembering of how the FLP proof plays out.
+The decision points discussion is good but I want a slightly different definition - the decision point is always the point where the decision is made.
+Show that the decision point really comes down to what order the algorithm processes network messages; that’s the indeterminism that can make a deterministic algorithm able to decide either way.

+Prove there must be exactly once execution of the decision point

+1. At most one, because otherwise the two decisions could differ and you get split brain
+2. At least once, because otherwise the algorithm does not ever make a decision.

+Then FLP lemma 3 can be stated plainly as

+1. Pick some step which can be the decision point
+2. By its existence, there must be some configuration where no other step in the algorithm decides (split brain)
+3. Now say the node that executes this step, crashes instead.
+Because of the crash, no decision is made.
+And by (2) no other step can make the decision either.
+4. Therefore no decision will be made

+Alternately, our definitions make one step, called the decision point, both necessary and sufficient to make a decision.
+But if it’s necessary, then it cannot be lost to a crash.
+No fault tolerance.

+To finish their proof, they note that even if your algorithm can abandon the failed decision and make a new one instead, the next retry could technically fail the same way.
+And the next one, and the one after that, forever.
+So even infinite retries do not guarantee success.

+Segue out: okay, sure, but that last part is weaker than it sounds.
+I need to run, but basically it’s an argument by randomness that eventually the odds of continued failure get to be crazy astronomically low.
+It’s like the argument that a hash table could just accidentally hash everything to the same bucket forever, technically possible but wint happen once on average in your lifetime

+So the strategy is accept loss of decision point and keep trying with some random element forever.
+You can’t stay unlucky forever.

+---

 ## When the Going Gets Tough, the Tough Prove the Going's Pretty Darn Tough ... and Give Up

 Before a working consensus algorithm was discovered, people chewed through this problem just as you might have during the intermission above.
 And they kept running into the same dead end, over and over.
 They could make an algorithm that provided all the consensus properties, and even still make it *usually* fault tolerant, but there'd always be that one case, one little window of vulnerability where one node crashing brings the entire algorithm to a standstill.